 - 1 ½ tablespoons butter divided

 - 3 sprigs of thyme or ½ teaspoon dried thyme

 - 2 tablespoons all-purpose flour

-Chop the carrots, parsnip or celeriac into small cubes.
+- Prepare vegetables: Chop the carrots, parsnip, or celeriac into small cubes.
 Chop the onions and the garlic finely.

 In the meantime, wipe the mushrooms clean with some kitchen paper and slice them.

-Push the remaining mushrooms to one side of the pan.
-Sprinkle the flour into the empty side of the pan, let it get very slightly golden than slowly start adding about 1 cup from the soup while whisking all the time to avoid getting clumps.
+- Thicken: Push the remaining mushrooms to one side of the pan.
+Melt the remaining butter in this empty space, sprinkle the flour over the butter, and let it get very slightly golden.
+Slowly start adding about 1 cup from the soup while whisking all the time to avoid getting clumps.
 When the mixture is smooth, stir to coat the mushrooms with it.
 If it is too thick, you can add a bit more of the soup.
 Continue cooking for another 2 or 3 minutes.
-Discard the thyme sprigs.
+Add the mushroom mixture to the soup.

-Give the mushroom flour mixture to the vegetables into the soup pot.
-Add the milk and the cream cheese and blitz the soup very thoroughly.
+- Blend: Add the milk and the cream cheese and blend the soup very thoroughly with an immersion blender.
 Heat through again but don't let it boil anymore.

 - Finish: Add the reserved mushrooms and adjust the taste with salt and pepper.

 Sprinkle the soup with parsley and serve immediately as suggested above.